catptype/Blue-Archive-Gacha-Simulator-Alternative/README.md

 *   **Data Validation:** Uses Pydantic for strict, type-hinted data validation and serialization, creating a reliable API contract.
 *   **Automatic Docs:** Generates interactive OpenAPI (Swagger UI) and ReDoc documentation automatically.
 *   **Secure Admin Panel:** Integrates SQLAdmin to provide a secure, superuser-only interface for database management, mimicking the Django Admin.
+*   **Swappable Caching Layer:** Features a flexible caching system that uses a simple in-memory cache during development but can be switched to a high-performance Redis cache in production via a single environment variable (`CACHE_TYPE`).

 #### Getting Started (FastAPI)